rahulshankariyer/MLB_Web_Scraping/README.md

 ## Project Objective

-To scrape the data of Batting performance alone of all (total number) players in Major League Baseball in 2022, from a larger dataset of batting and pitching statistics, and store it in a CSV file.
+To scrape data pertaining to only the batting performance alone of all 347 players in Major League Baseball, USA in 2022, from a larger dataset of batting, pitching, fielding and other statistics, and store it in a CSV file.

 ## Data Used